Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - At home this year, Tennessee is 6-3 against the spread and 7-2 overall.

-- As 3-point favorites or greater at home, the Titans are 3-3 ATS.

-- Tennessee has gone over the total twice in nine home games this year.
+- In nine home games this year, Tennessee has gone over the total twice.

-- Cincinnati is 7-2 against the spread, and 6-3 overall, in away games.

-- The Bengals have one win ATS (1-1) away from home as 3-point underdogs or more.

-- This season, in nine road games, Cincinnati has hit the over twice.
+- Cincinnati has hit the over twice in nine away games this year.

 - The average total in Bengals away games this season is 44.9 points, 1.6 fewer than this outing's over/under (46.5).